 Overview

-Budget 2024 has just been delivered and we are still waiting on a concrete date for the election.
 Much like last year, the residential sector and the cost-of-living crisis dominates most of the discussion pieces in the media.
+The industry is projected to deliver approximately 33,000-35,000 homes in 2025, falling short of the government’s target of 41,000.

-It is estimated that construction output will decline by 1% in 2024, owing to high material costs and energy prices.
-How our industry grows over the next few years will depend on several key challenges such as a skills / labour shortage, material costs rising, overcoming red tape / legal challenges to developments and our integration of more sustainable construction and energy efficient methods for our building stock.
+How our industry grows over the next few years will depend on several key challenges such as a skills/labour shortage, material costs rising, overcoming red tape/legal challenges to developments and our integration of more sustainable construction and energy efficient methods for our building stock.

 SCSI Tender Price Index

-The latest SCSI Tender price index was issued in July 2024, and this shows that the national annual rate of construction inflation has eased considerably over the past 18 months.
-Tender price inflation was 3.9% in 2023 (11.5% in 2022) and the latest data shows a 1.5% increase in the first half of 2024.
+The latest SCSI Tender price index was issued in August 2025, and this shows that the national annual rate of construction inflation has eased considerably over the past two years.
+Tender price inflation is running at approximately 3.0% per annum over the past two years, down from 3.9% in 2023 and the hugely significant increase of 11.5% in 2022.

-Global influences are always a factor like the war in Ukraine in 2022 and the result of the US presidential election or war in the middle east have the potential to significantly affect us in the coming year.
-Domestically, issues which can impact price increases will be the introduction of Government levies on construction and demolition waste disposal (as of from September 1, 2024); labour costs; and, high fuel costs and the outcome of the general election when it happens.
+Global influences are always a factor on tender prices such as ongoing geopolitical uncertainty and conflict in various regions and the potential for reciprocal tariffs on the US from the European Union.
+Domestically, issues which can impact price increases will be the introduction of Government levies on construction and demolition waste disposal (as of September 1, 2024); labour costs; and high fuel costs

 BMP

-BMP are delighted to be striding into their 56th year of business where we continue to retain experienced staff and are still recruiting young candidates to ensure that we fulfil the high standards of performance that we set ourselves.
+Against this dynamic backdrop, BMP are delighted to be striding into their 58th year of business in 2026 where we continue to retain experienced staff and are still recruiting young candidates to ensure that we fulfil the high standards of performance that we set ourselves.
 The Irish marketplace is relatively small, and it is massively important to us that we build on existing relationships with Design Teams and Clients.

-Over the past 12 months we have continued our long line of delivering healthcare projects with refurbishments of the Ultrasound Ward, extension of the Bone Marrow Unit and phased upgrades to the Cardiac Catheterisation Laboratory in St. James’s Hospital and the design and build of the Surgical Hub in Mount Carmel.
+Over the past 12 months we have continued our long line of delivering healthcare projects with the completion of the new Surgical Hub in Mount Carmel Hospital and phased upgrades to the Cardiac Catheterisation Laboratory and Burns Unit in St. James’s Hospital and the new Vhi 360 Health Centre in Galway.

-We also continue to excel in Conservation & Restoration projects for a wide array of Clients from Ambassador’s residences on Ailesbury Road to Courthouses in Portumna, Market Quarters in Thurles and magnificent properties on Parnell Square.
+We also continue to excel in Conservation & Restoration projects for a wide array of Clients from Courthouses in Portumna, Market Quarters in Thurles and magnificent properties on Parnell Square.
+We are looking forward to getting to site in 2026 with the refurbishment works to St. Mary’s Cathedral on Marlborough Street on behalf of the Dublin Diocese.
 These projects take extra special care as a Quantity Surveyor but are extremely satisfying when you see the finished product.

 We have carried out reinstatement valuations for numerous health, agricultural & educational campuses recently which builds on our huge experience in this area.
-We also continue to value ecclesiastical properties and our last was the magnificent St. Patrick’s Cathedral in Armagh.
+We also continue to value ecclesiastical properties the length and breadth of the 32 counties.

 We are delighted to continue to work with some of the leading main contractors in Ireland and assist them on many varied projects from data centres to office blocks and multi storey residential projects.